jmillana/icmt/README.md

-# Copilot, for your terminal
+# Copilot, for your commits

 icmt, spelled "I Commit", automatically generate commit messages for the current changes.
 A CLI tool that generates commit messages from repository state.